Volkswagen confirms new investment cycle for its plants in Brazil - Up News Info

 So far this year, Volkswagen has become Brazil’s best-selling brand, displacing General Motors Co after many years, in part because GM’s production in Brazil has been more disrupted than Volkswagen’s by a global chips shortage.

-Di Si said the details of the investment will be disclosed by global CEO Herbert Diess in a trip to Brazil later in the year, although the exact timing depends on how the pandemic evolves.
+Di Si said the details of the investment will be disclosed by global CEO of Volkswagen Passenger Cars Ralf Brandstätter in a trip to Brazil later in the year, although the exact timing depends on how the pandemic evolves.

 The factory in Taubate currently produces two compact cars, the Sedan Voyage and the hatchback Gol.
 Di Si did not specify what will happen to those models, whether they will be upgraded or replaced.